 Who is going to harm you if you are eager to do good?
 But even if you should suffer for what is right, you are blessed.
 “Do not fear their threats; do not be frightened.”
 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.
 For it is better, if it is God’s will, to suffer for doing good than for doing evil.
 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.

 This passage concedes that life is not always fair.
 Generally, no one seeks to harm us if we do good.
 But, there are times when people suffer for doing good.
-It is in those times, when we are suffering, that we are to be able to give an account for our hope.
+It is in those times when we are suffering that we are able to give an account of our hope.
 What is our testimony?
 What is our hope when we suffer for doing good?

 It is Christ

-It is Christ.
-But, not just the delivering Jesus Christ who makes our life better here on earth.
+It is Christ, but not just the delivering Jesus Christ who makes our lives better here on earth.
 It is the Christ Jesus who is sometimes the source of our persecution.
 It is the Christ who delivers a young woman out of Fundamentalist Islam only to be disowned by her family.
-It is the Christ who inspires a young man to seek love and reconciliation only to be despised by some factions of the church.
-It is the suffering Christ.
-Who suffered for us.
+It is Christ who inspires a young man to seek love and reconciliation, only to be despised by some in the church.
+It is the suffering Christ, who suffered for us.

-But maybe more than the Christ who saves, it is the Christ who is true.
-Yes, faith in God does save us and allow us to live eternally on a new earth.
-I fear, though, that there are many who believe they uttered a magic incantation (prayer) in an attempt to be delivered from judgment; however, they did so without contrition.
+Maybe more than the Christ who saves, it is the Christ who is True.
+Yes, faith in God allows us to live eternally on a new earth.
+That is good news.
+I fear, though, that many believe they uttered a magic incantation (prayer) in an attempt to be delivered from judgment; however, they did so without contrition.
 They did so in the interest of their own well-being and not in the interest of the Truth.

-Our hope is Christ and a genuine love for who he is, not what he may do for us.
+Our hope is Christ and a genuine love for who He is, not what He may do for us.
 Our hope isn’t just eternity.
-It certainly is not comforting now.
-It is the hope to exist in his light and love.
-In his Truth and Beauty and Goodness.
+It certainly is not comfort now.
+It is the hope to exist in His light and love, in His truth, beauty, and Goodness.
+That is the beautiful story of Christ’s intervention in history to provide spiritual life.

 The Wisdom of Peter